aplteam/Tatin/docs/SyntaxReference.md

 {r}←LoadDependencies y
 ```

-Requires two arguments:
+Requires two mandatory arguments:

-* A folder with a build list (mandatory)
+* A folder with a build list
 * A target namespace

 You may specify an optional third argument: the `overwriteFlag` flag which defaults to 0.